 If you’re a food obsessive like us, good eats are at the epicenter of your summer travel plans.
 Here are the summer vacation tastes we FoodNetwork.com staffers fantasize about for the rest of the year — and the recipes that help us re-create those lazy beach days (or Parisian adventures!) back home.
 Read more

 Memorial Day has come and gone, and now it’s officially summer, aka grilling season for us food obsessives.
 We’ve got countless amazing reasons to fire up your grill and win summer, but to narrow the field, here are personal recipe picks from FoodNetwork.com staffers.
 Behold the decadent burgers, in-season sides, fresh seafood and even grilled desserts that we’re most excited to make (and devour) this summer.
 Read more

 Chopped fans, have you dreamt of being able to cook like a competitor on the show?
 Now here’s your chance to make it come true.
-All you have to do is participate in the Chopped at Home Challenge, Round 2 of which starts today.
+All you have to do is participate in the Chopped at Home Challenge, the final round of which starts today.
 Simply enter a dish using a set mystery basket of ingredients for a chance to compete in the Chopped kitchen at Food Network headquarters.
 And to top it all off, the winner will receive $10,000, just like a real Chopped champion.

-Chopped fans, starting today (through March 23) you have the chance to vote for the finalist’s dish you’d like to win Round 2 of the Chopped at Home Challenge.
+Chopped fans, starting today (through May 18) you have the chance to vote for the finalist’s dish you’d like to win Round 2 of the Chopped at Home Challenge.
 The winner will earn the opportunity to compete in the Chopped kitchen at Food Network headquarters for a chance to win $10,000, just like a real Chopped champion.